Policy

 • Digital products (including printable workbooks and templates), whether sold or provided for free.

-• Print-on-demand product designs and user-submitted customisations (where we control the design content).
+• Print-on-demand product designs and user-submitted customizations (where we control the design content).

 • Software and related assets (including Outbound Assistant and any downloadable components we distribute).